By Lakshmi Singh

 Synonymous with a South Indian home is a coffee filter.
 The filter helps derive the 'decoction' to be used to form the delicious milky beverage known as filter coffee, a staple in many homes and restaurants.

-After being introduced in India, the process of adding chicory to coffee took hold and an amount of between 20% to 45% chicory became common.
-Benefits of chicory for the coffee drinker were found to be plenty such as:
+After being introduced in India, the process of adding chicory to coffee took hold, and an amount of between 20% to 45% chicory became common.

 - Improving digestion – the inulin in chicory is a probiotic that eases many intestinal and digestive issues, such as heartburn or reflux and constipation.

 - Antioxidant properties – according to the 2011 study, ‘Phytotherapy research’, chicory can help combat thrombosis and inflammation.

 - Nourishment – the chicory root contains vitamins C, K, choline and beta carotene, allowing you to boost your intake of these nutrients with your morning coffee.

 Coffee is brewed using a coffee filter that has two cylinders.
 The top one contains pin-prick holes, and this is where the coffee powder, pre-mixed with chicory is placed under a pressing disk, and boiling water poured over it.

 The idea is for the decoction to drip down from the top cylinder through the tiny pin-prick holes into the bottom cylinder.

 The decoction that settles in the bottom cylinder is mixed with milk and sugar and voila - there is your traditional filter coffee (or 'kaapi' as it is pronounced in South India).